VictoriaMetrics/operator/docs/security.md

 The following SecurityContext will be applied:

 ### Pod SecurityContext

-#### 1. RunAsNonRoot: true
+1. **RunAsNonRoot: true**
-#### 2. RunAsUser/RunAsGroup/FSGroup: 65534
+1. **RunAsUser/RunAsGroup/FSGroup: 65534**

     '65534' refers to 'nobody' in all the used default images like alpine, busybox.

     If you're using customize image, please make sure '65534' is a valid uid in there or specify SecurityContext.
-#### 3. FSGroupChangePolicy: &onRootMismatch
+1. **FSGroupChangePolicy: &onRootMismatch**

     If KubeVersion>=1.20, use `FSGroupChangePolicy="onRootMismatch"` to skip the recursive permission change when the root of the volume already has the correct permissions
-#### 4. SeccompProfile: {type: RuntimeDefault}
+1. **SeccompProfile: {type: RuntimeDefault}**

     Use `RuntimeDefault` seccomp profile by default, which is defined by the container runtime, instead of using the Unconfined (seccomp disabled) mode.

 ### Container SecurityContext

-#### 1. AllowPrivilegeEscalation: false
+1. **AllowPrivilegeEscalation: false**
-#### 2. ReadOnlyRootFilesystem: true
+1. **ReadOnlyRootFilesystem: true**
-#### 3. Capabilities: {drop: [all]}
+1. **Capabilities: {drop: [all]}**

 Also `SecurityContext` can be configured with spec setting.
 It may be useful for mounted volumes, with `VMSingle` for example: